ggluo/bart-trt/readme.md

 # Use Bart To Run TF/PyTorch/JAX With TensorRT

-This repository shows how to use bart to inference deep learning models that are  implemented in different frameworks (PyTorch, TensorFlow, JAX) using TensorRT as backend.
+This repository shows how to use bart to inference various deep learning models that are implemented in different frameworks (PyTorch, TensorFlow, JAX) using TensorRT as backend.

 ## Prerequisites